-The Chicago Association for Research and Education in Science (CARES) is proud to support Edward Hines, Jr. VA Hospital, Captain James A. Lovell Federal Health Care Center and William S. Middleton Memorial VA Hospital as they work to fulfill the VA Research Mission.
+The Chicago Association for Research and Education in Science (CARES) is proud to support Edward Hines, Jr. VA Hospital, Captain James A. Lovell Federal Health Care Center, William S. Middleton Memorial VA Hospital and the Jesse Brown VA Medical Center as they work to fulfill the VA Research Mission.

 The United States Department of Veterans Affairs has a long history of supporting and promoting research.
 For more than 90 years, through research initiatives, Veterans and all Americans, have benefited from the development of new drugs, prosthetic devices, and treatment modalities that aim to improve health and well-being.